top of page

 Ecotherapy provides opportunities to rediscover the rejuvenating power of our natural environment through engagement in land-based tasks and crafts.
 By participating in these activities, guests and volunteers have space to share stories, reflect, listen and learn.
 Physical and mental wellbeing can flourish as we move, achieve goals and become more present.

 The Green Gym, developed in 1997, offers ways to enhance your fitness and health while helping support and sustain the outdoor environment.
 It is one alternative to attending a conventional gym.
-Guests and volunteers get involved with various land-based tasks, such as clearing vegetation, building gates, planting and processing firewood.
+Guests and volunteers get involved with various land-based tasks, such as clearing vegetation, building gates, planting trees and processing firewood.

 bottom of page